Description

 Praise and reviews

-“Perhaps the most notable aspect of this historical review and re-evaluation of the historic 1937 GM Oshawa strike is the author’s insistence on studying this event with one eye trained on its relevance to the present day. … (an) admirable historical study.”
-Rob Rolfe, former Poet Laureat of Owen Sound, Ont. and Toronto Trade Unionist, review on Amazon.
+“An outstanding new book on a key event in Canadian Labour History.
+Perhaps the most notable aspect of this historical review and re-evaluation of the historic 1937 GM Oshawa strike is the author’s insistence on studying this event with one eye trained on its relevance to the present day. … (an) admirable historical study.”
+Rob Rolfe, former Poet Laureat of Owen Sound, ON, and Toronto Trade Unionist.

 “A remarkable piece of research and a substantial original contribution to the historiography of not just the Local, but of the history of the UAW and the CAW in Canada.”
 Professor Stephanie Ross, McMaster University School of Labour Studies.